 From the “Our Mission” page – “Proceeds from the ride go to the Cycle Oregon Fund, which helps preserve and protect the special places of Oregon and supports community development projects in the regions through which we ride.”

-With a $6000 grant to “strengthen Indian programming through greater coordination with tribal entities” as one of one of ten 2019 Cycle Oregon Fund Community Project Grants, the Josephy Center for Arts & Culture in Joseph, Oregon held high hopes for 2020.
+With a $6000 grant to “strengthen Indian programming through greater coordination with tribal entities” as one of ten 2019 Cycle Oregon Fund Community Project Grants, the Josephy Center for Arts & Culture in Joseph, Oregon held high hopes for 2020.
 Rich Wandschneider heads up the Josephy Library and Native Programs and tells us that last year, “was going to be a breakout year.”
 In yet another another fantastic story of resilience we believe you’ll agree with us that the Center did, indeed, have a breakout year and more.

 The Center’s ambitious plan was to, “Start off with a show of Native Art curated by a Nez Perce artist, and later, in cooperation with Wallowa Nez Perce Homeland we would bring several tribal elders to the Wallowa to talk about language, religion, natural resources, and tribal government.
 We had a banner crew of elders lined up.”